mui/material-ui/docs/src/pages/guides/typescript/typescript-pt.md

 Material-UI permite que você substitua o nó raiz de um componente através de uma propriedade `component`.
 Por exemplo, a raiz de um componente `Button` pode ser substituída com um React Router `Link`, e quaisquer propriedades adicionais passadas para o `Button`, como `to`, será repassada para o componente `Link`.
 Para um exemplo de código relativo ao `Button` e `react-router-dom` verifique [esta demonstração](/components/buttons/#third-party-routing-library).

 Nem todos os componentes suportam totalmente qualquer tipo de componente que você passe.
 Se você encontrar algum componente que rejeita sua propriedade `component` no TypeScript por favor abra um issue.
 Há um esforço contínuo para corrigir isso fazendo com que a propriedade component seja genérica.

+## Handling `value` and event handlers

+Many components concerned with user input offer a `value` prop or event handlers which include the current `value`.
+In most situations that `value` is only handled within React which allows it be of any type, such as objects or arrays.

+However, that type cannot be verified at compile time in situations where it depends on the component's children e.g. for `Select` or `RadioGroup`.
+This means that the soundest option is to type it as `unknown` and let the developer decide how they want to narrow that type down.
+We do not offer the possibility to use a generic type in those cases for the same [reasons `event.target` is not generic in React](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/11508#issuecomment-256045682).

+Our demos include typed variants that use type casting.
+It is an acceptable tradeoff because the types are all located in a single file and are very basic.
+You haven to decide for yourself if the same tradeoff is acceptable for you.
+We want our library types to be strict by default and loose via opt-in.